Patient's Query

 Hi doctor,

-I took my usual stimulant this morning, but at a higher dose (Vyvanse 50 mg, rather than the usual 30 mg).
-In addition to the usual coffee, I have tried for the first time a dietary supplement with caffeine (200 mg), Niacin (10 mg, 50% daily value), and vitamin B12 (1000 mcg, 16,667% daily value).
+I took my usual stimulant this morning but at a higher dose (Vyvanse 50 mg rather than the usual 30 mg).
+In addition to the usual coffee, I have tried for the first time a dietary supplement with caffeine (200 mg), Niacin (10 mg, 50 percent daily value), and vitamin B12 (1000 mcg, 16,667 percent daily value).
 Now, I am experiencing accelerated heart rate and irregular heartbeat.
 It was usual with what I have taken so far, and I will not repeat this mistake.
 However, I would like to understand whether I need urgent care or not.
-I have attached the ECG reports, and I have recorded them with my mobile as it has a heartbeat sensor.
+I have attached the ECG reports, and I have recorded them on my mobile device, which has a heartbeat sensor.
+Please help.

 Hi,